What should you look for before purchasing?

 Optimal light, but where and which?

 Instruments with light have become popular over the last 20 years.
-The source of the light has generally been halogen bulbs with light transmitted through glass rods illuminating the treatment site.
+The source of the light has generally been halogen lamps with light transmitted through glass rods illuminating the treatment site.
 Improved illumination of the treatment site by light instruments is desirable, even necessary, in all fields.
 Instruments with light are now basic equipment in every dental practice.

-A second major milestone in lighting quality was achieved in 2007 with the introduction of LEDs to replace halogen bulbs.
+A second major milestone in lighting quality was achieved in 2007 with the introduction of LEDs to replace halogen lamps.
 The longer service life of LEDs in micromotors and turbines or couplings has resulted in a significant improvement in the quality of illumination and treatment.
 Colour accuracy and colour temperature have also been gradually optimized.